Byford is REACHAU's Home Base

 From the REACHAU Blog

-Directly relevant to Byford and Mundijong residents living in dugite and funnel-web territory.
-Covers why pressure immobilisation is correct for snake bite but harmful for redback spider bite, one of the most important distinctions for Scarp-edge communities.
+Covers why pressure immobilisation is correct for snake bite but harmful for redback spider bite, one of the most important distinctions for Scarp-edge communities in Byford and the surrounding Shire.

 What the Serpentine-Jarrahdale Community Says